41 Rustic Kitchen Ideas for Log Homes & Cabins

 Incorporating popular stainless steel appliances into a rustic kitchen works well as long as they are surrounded by plenty of rustic elements, including countertops and cabinetry.

 For a more authentic look, seek out retro appliances.
-Modern manufacturers make retro appliances that fit in well with your rustic design.
-The stove top may be made from glossy white porcelain or have a cast iron topper.
+Modern manufacturers create retro appliances that blend seamlessly with your rustic design.
+The stove top may be made from glossy white porcelain or have a cast-iron topper.
 Another great option in a rustic kitchen design is a designated home coffee bar area to elevate your morning experience.
+Matte black and bronze finishes for ranges and hoods are another good option as they blend in with the natural palette.

 Rustic Kitchen Appliances